National Approach to Single Ethical Review of Multi-centre Research

-The National Health and Medical Research Council (NHMRC) established the Harmonisation of Multi-centre Ethical Review (HoMER) initiative to facilitate the recognition of single scientific and ethical review for multi-centre research within and across all Australian jurisdictions.
+The National Health and Medical Research Council (NHMRC) established the National Approach to Single Ethical Review of Multi-centre Research (National Approach), formally known as the Harmonisation of Multi-Centre Ethical Review (HoMER), in order to enable the recognition of a single ethical and scientific review of multi-centre human research within and/or across Australian jurisdictions

 In Australian research institutions, HRECs review research proposals involving human participants and assess their conformity with the requirements of the National statement on ethical conduct in human research and other requirements before approving them.

 There are over 200 Australian HRECs in public and private organisations, hospitals and universities, a number of which review clinical trial research.
 For researchers planning multisite and/or multicentre research projects, having to submit a number of applications for ethical review to multiple HRECs can result in considerable delays and additional costs.